digitalbias/digitalbias.github.io/_pages/writing.md

 ## Project Ideas

 * Idiot IoT: Book that teaches how to use the Nerves to create simple but useful hardware based on the Raspberry Pi and the Beagle Boards
-* MBA Sketchnotes: A compilation of my notes and sketches from my time in the BYU MBA program.

 [mba_notebook]: /mba_notebook/